eni4sure/oricert/README.md

 # Oricert
-A platform built for verifying certificates, which I built for a teacher for his project defense.
+A platform built for verifying certificates.

 ## Features